MrMoneyInTheBank/personal-website/src/pages/about.md

 title: "About Me"
 ---

 Hi, I'm Ansh.
-I am a mathematician currently working as a software engineer at [QuantSquad](https://www.quantsquad.net/).
+I am a mathematician currently working as a software engineer at <a href="https://www.quantsquad.net/" target="_blank">QuantSquad</a>.
 Mathematically, I am interested in probability theory, stochastic calculus, and their applications to derivatives pricing.
 As a programmer, I focus on distributed sytems, low-latency systems, and competitive programming.
-If you're interested, here is my [resume.](https://anshuman-singh-resume.tiiny.site/)
+If you're interested, here is my <a href="https://anshuman-singh-resume.tiiny.site/" target="_blank">resume</a>.

 For a quick elevator pitch of my skills: